Chemistry and physics department faculty are engaged in research in a variety of sub-fields in chemistry, physics and astronomy.

 The Department prides itself as a leader in pedagogical research in chemistry and physics.
 In addition to conducting fundamental research in their fields of interest, many faculty members are interested in the scholarship of teaching and learning.
 They use the classroom as a laboratory and conduct research to improve undergraduate education.
 Dr. Aaron Warren, Dr. Farai Gombedza, Dr. Meden Isaac-Lam, and Dr. Michael Pelter have contributed to this area of research.

-Dr. Kay Rowberg uses computational chemistry techniques to predict chemical toxicity based on physicochemical features of molecules.
+Dr. Kay Rowberg uses computational chemistry techniques to predict chemical toxicity based on the physicochemical features of molecules.
 This work is largely computational and quick, and, therefore, is extremely useful in predicting toxicity or activity before in vivo testing.
 Her recent research endeavor is to provide physical and chemical characterization of objects of art and historic artifacts.
 She has also used nondestructive methods (spectroscopy and a paper test) to provide evidence of authentication.

 Environmental chemistry research involves substances that affect the quality of our environment.
 Dr. Rey Barreto and Dr. Kay Rowberg conduct research in this area.
-Dr. Barreto’s research is focused on degradation of pharmaceutical contaminants in water supply systems by photocatalytic techniques and Dr. Roberg’s research emphasizes collection and analysis of aquatic samples for toxicity levels.
+Dr. Barreto’s research is focused on the degradation of pharmaceutical contaminants in water supply systems by photocatalytic techniques and Dr. Roberg’s research emphasizes the collection and analysis of aquatic samples for toxicity levels.